-- requires correct information and informed consent
+- are information and informed consent ok?

 Medical therapy before surgery?

 - medical therapy can be given for a short time to help with the diagnosis

-- has no place before surgery
+- is not useful before surgery

 Results of surgical treatment

-Surgical treatment of cystic Ovarian endometriosis
+Surgery of cystic Ovarian endometriosis

-- If less than 5 cm in Diameter
+3 to 5 cm in Diameter

 - A cystic corpus luteum should not be operated.

 If more than 5 cm in Diameter.
 To preserve the ovary, a 2 step surgery is needed.
-After a 10 min day surgery with aspiration and rinsing of the endometrioma.
-After 3 months of GNRH therapy the cyst has become small and can be excised.
+After a 10 min day surgery intervention with aspiration and rinsing of the endometrioma, and 3 months of GNRH therapy the cyst can be excised.
 The alternative is to remove the ovary

 Results of surgery

-Recurrence rate of 5%
+- Recurrence rate of 5%

-Pain : disappears in over 90%
+- Pain : disappears in over 90%

-Fertility : 70% spontaneous pregnancy rate within 1 year
+- Fertility : 70% spontaneous pregnancy rate within 1 year

 Deep endometriosis of the sigmoid